portive/slate-plugin/docs/guides/05-customizing-files.md

 # Customizing Files

-In [Getting Started](./01-getting-started.md) we used an `AttachmentBlock` Preset to display uploaded files.
+In [Getting Started](./01-getting-started.md) we used an `AttachmentBlock` Preset for uploaded files.

 This guide explains how the `AttachmentBlock` Preset works and how to create or customize one.

-In this example, we'll add a ContentType property and show it in the attachment block.
+In this example, we'll add a `contentType` property and show it in the attachment block.

 ## Custom File Type